jjaa-mp/desertsHomo/Observations.md

 - The interaction between brain region and developmental stages For both the deserts of introgression and deserts + Peyrégne et al.

-## Kruskal Wallis
+## Does cerebellum have a particular profile?
 A series of Kruskal Wallis tests show that the difference in expression values between brain regions (regardless of stages) in both files is not significant (p-values 0.7746, 0.9965).
 A post-hoc Dunn test also fails to highlight any region as well.
 A Wilcoxon signed-rank focusing on those stages significant in the anovas confirms this when ran specifically on the cerebellum and the prenatal-child stages explicitely.
+However, account for genes as groups does solve this, as a Friedmann test made with the data of each stage independently of Chen and Chen + Pey shows significance for everything except the prenatal stage of Chen + Pey (corrected by Bonferroni).